Turkish Walnut Kadayif (Vegan)

 You’ll only need a few basic ingredients to make this dessert.

-400g kadayif noodles – The Kadayif noodles can be made at home, but it is a lengthy process, so most people prefer shop-bought Kadayif noodles.
+Kadayif noodles – The Kadayif noodles can be made at home, but it is a lengthy process, so most people prefer shop-bought Kadayif noodles.
 They can be found in most Turkish or Middle Eastern supermarkets.

-380g caster sugar – I’ve used caster sugar as it dissolves faster, but you can also use granulated sugar.
+Caster sugar – I’ve used caster sugar as it dissolves faster, but you can also use granulated sugar.
 I wouldn’t recommend using light brown or dark brown sugar or fruit syrups as they won’t create the desired colour or consistency.

-Juice of half a lemon – The lemon juice adds a really pleasant tanginess to the syrup and creates a nice balance with the sweetness.
+Lemon – The lemon juice adds a really pleasant tanginess to the syrup and creates a nice balance with the sweetness.

-2 tsp vanilla extract – I’ve used vanilla extract for this recipe, but you can add different flavours such as orange blossom water or rose water.
+Vanilla extract – I’ve used vanilla extract for this recipe, but you can add different flavours such as orange blossom water or rose water.

 HOW TO MAKE KADAYIF